hualaobisi/WeverseDownload/Weverse Video Download.md

     ![It's normal not to have a "Logs" folder when you first open it.](img/Untitled%201.png)

-    It's normal not to have a "Logs" folder when you first open it.
+    >It's normal not to have a "Logs" folder when you first open it.

     Double-click **N_m3u8DL-CLI-SimpleG**, and it will open like this:

     ![Screenshot 2023-09-04 211546.png](img/Screenshot_2023-09-04_211546.png)

-> **Tools Downloaded Successfully**
+ **Tools Downloaded Successfully ！！！**
->

 ---